 Deadline: The application period for the 2013 term is now closed.

 Notification: Applicants will be notified by email sometime in mid-March or early April and should note that because of the schedules of potential mentors reviewing applications, and the possible need to contact applicants on reversion lists, there cannot be a firm deadline on our part.
+Due to the volume of applicants, we cannot give individual confirmation for application materials received.
 We hope that applicants can be patient as we make our final decisions.
 In general, successful applicants will know earlier in the process.

 If you have questions regarding our undergraduate internships, please email (do not phone) SSI-BI@calacademy.org.